grumpyjames/birding-almanac/blog/inaugural-birds-with-friends/inaugural-birds-with-friends.md

 The remainder of the woodland circuit is not entirely without event - we manage to continually disturb a yaffling Green Woodpecker.
-Further around we hear a Great-spotted Woodpecker drumming on a hollow tree;
+Further around we hear a Great Spotted Woodpecker drumming on a hollow tree;
 it moves off before we can get a proper bead on it though.
 As we link back up to the part of the loop we originally climbed, we hear yet another Nightingale.
 That's the sixth, and we saw two.
 Mad.